marinostrus/pibell/README.md

 # Pibell

-Pibell is a music school bell for raspberry pi.
+Pibell is an open source music school bell for raspberry pi.

 I currently have 4 schools here running this for their school bell.
 The first one is still up and running after more then 5 years.
 If you have a school with already a sound system, this can be a cheap and easy replacement for those way to pricey music school bells they sell :).

 <img width="1903" height="620" alt="image" src="https://github.com/user-attachments/assets/5a056814-bb1a-45ee-83de-914e4686fa19" />